Improved Distributed $\Delta$-Coloring: Introduction and Related Work

-We emphasize that --- to the best of our knowledge --- our shattering is different from all previous shattering algorithms.
+We emphasize that---to the best of our knowledge---our shattering is different from all previous shattering algorithms.
 Previous shattering algorithms compute a partial solution to shatter the graph into small unsolved components which are then solved to complete the partial solution.
 Here, the nodes in the small components are the last nodes to compute their output.
 Our algorithms shatter in a fundamentally different way.
 We shatter the graph by removing nodes from it.
 The nodes in remaining components are the first to compute their output.
 Only afterwards we add the removed nodes to the graph and let them compute their output last.
+The idea of putting nodes away to be colored in the end has already been used in the deterministic coloring algorithm in \cite{barenboim2013distributed} where graphs with bounded arboricity are colored.
+However, we are not aware of any randomized algorithm that uses this technique.